 An Example Of Soft Maple Would Be Silver Maple.

-It also smells bad when burn.
+What type of wood burns hottest?
 Silver maple is not considered to be the greatest firewood for the coldest months, but many consider it good for burning during cool months.
-Unlike soft, the maple hard is denser and produces more heat.
+Soft maple has low heat output, a nice smell, and produces great coals.

 Maple Wood Hard Or Soft Both Are Harvested From Dicot Trees.

-Many people choose to burn maple because it is readily available and it provides good heat.
-Known primarily for its sugar production, the sugar maple grows throughout.
-Maple firewood is a great firewood choice.
+Maple wood is a great choice.
+Many people choose to burn the maple because it is readily available and provides excellent heat.
+People know maple firewood initially for its sugar production.